Mana tamariki mā

 Thirty years of children’s rights in Aotearoa - using the past to shape the future

-This year, 2023, marks thirty years since New Zealand ratified the UN Convention on the Rights of the Child, and it promises to be an exciting and significant year for children’s rights in Aotearoa.
+It has been over thirty years since New Zealand ratified the UN Convention on the Rights of the Child.

 Thirty years on from ratification, we are at a turning point for children – now is a critical time to make children’s rights real in practice – for all children, in all circumstances, all rights.

-It is, therefore, very timely that the UN Committee on the Rights of the Child is about to review New Zealand’s progress on children’s rights.
+It is, therefore, very timely that in 2023 the UN Committee on the Rights of the Children released their report on New Zealand’s progress on children’s rights.

-As we head into the UN Review, let’s use the 30th anniversary of New Zealand ratifying the Convention, to ask:
+As we commence the next review cycle, let’s use the 30th anniversary of New Zealand ratifying the Convention, to ask:

 “In another 30 years-time, in 2053, when we look back, what progress will we see for children stemming from this point in time and this UN review?
 What do we need to do to uphold the rights of our children now, and to be good ancestors for future generations of children in our country?”